Bobby278tr/Responsive_E-Commerce_Website/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b AddingChanges)
-3. Commit your Changes (git commit -m 'Add some Changes')
+3. Commit your changes (git commit -m 'Add some Changes')
 4. Push to the Branch (git push origin AddingChanges)
 5. Open a Pull Request